Plain English Summary

 Where is the study run from?

-The University of Oxford Department of Primary Care Health Sciences, Clinical Trials Unit has set up the trial.
+University of Oxford Primary Care Clinical Trials Unit (UK)

 When is the study starting and how long is it expected to run for?